sx4n18/update_ensemble_HW_MD/update_ensemble_HW.md

 I noticed that request_this_dia bus are not all connected during post-imp simulation, and it seems some diagonals were ommitted during synthesis.

-Probably because it does not change the whole logic even removed.
+Probably because it does not change the whole logic even when removed.

+## 15 Nov

+Back from the trip, now I am feeling more charged with ideas and confidence to finish my PhD.

+To save power from the state machine, I will optimise the system from just point of view of a single bin_ratio_net.

+Think most of the power consumption comes from the internal register (counter) flipping.

+This is not something I could probably optimise, but I could try to find the best combo of bin-ratio-net with probably just 5 nets.

+This should be enough.

+But I fixed one synthesis warning about the register voltage_diff.